 The boutique Hotel Bella Grace offers free Wi-Fi, a mini-fridge, fitness facilities, and electric car chargers.
-Historic yet modern in design, it’s located near all the dining, shopping, and attractions of downtown Charleston.
+Historic yet modern in design, it’s located near all downtown Charleston’s dining, shopping, and attractions.
 Spacious suites have fully equipped kitchens and seating areas.

 The Hotel Bennett Charleston offers guests a swimming pool with sun loungers, a fitness center, a restaurant, and free Wi-Fi.
-There’s a rooftop patio to take in amazing views of the historic district, harbor, and local sites of downtown Charleston.
+There’s a rooftop patio to take in amazing views of downtown Charleston’s historic district, harbor, and local sites.
 Guest rooms feature elegant furnishings, marble floors, and soaking tubs.

 Historic Downtown Cookhouse Apartment in Garden District

 If you’re looking for vacation rentals, this historic downtown apartment offers one bedroom and one bathroom.
 Professionally decorated with antiques and historic brick floors, it can accommodate four people.
 The outdoor space includes a fountain and a table with an umbrella and seating.
 It’s near the live oaks and fountains of Wragg Mall, the College of Charleston, and shopping, dining, and entertainment.

 - Pick up local specialties, crafts, and organic produce at the Charleston Farmers’ Market, located in the six-acre Marion Square.
 Even when the market is not open, the area is a nice space of green in the city.
 Events are held there.

 - Visit the district’s other parks: Tiedemann Park, Wragg Mall, Vangie Rainsford Park, and Wragg Square.

 - View loggerhead sea turtles, river otters, alligators, and more at the South Carolina Aquarium.